-sector using two different identification strategies.
-The first strategy is an instrumental variable (IV) approach.
+mental variable (IV) approach.
 I instrument entrepreneurs' decisions on entering the real estate sector with the interaction of city-specific land supply inelasticity, firm-specific potential connections with the local land bureau minister, and national real estate prices.
-The identifying assumption is that when real estate prices are appreciating, the connected firms in a city with a flexible land supply do not necessarily gain more or less advantage in manufacturing compared to a similar firm in a city with an inflexible land supply.
-The land supply inelasticity, following Saiz (2010) and Mian and Sufi (2011), works as a proxy for returns in the housing market.
+The identifying assumption is that when real estate prices are appreciating, the potentially connected firms in a city with a flexible land supply do not necessarily gain more or less advantage in manufacturing compared to a similar firm in a city with an inflexible land supply.
+The land supply inelasticity, following Saiz (2010) and Mian and Sufi (2011), works as a proxy for house price appreciation.
 This variable is arguably uncorrelated with local income and output.
-It also has a negative correlation with quantity growth on the housing market, suggesting that land supply elasticity in China is unlikely to correlate with local housing demand.
+It also has a negative correlation with quantity growth on the housing market, suggesting that land supply elasticity in China is unlikely to correlate with local housing demand shocks.
 The potential connections between entrepreneurs and local land bureau ministers serve as a proxy for individual ability to enter the land market.
-I construct this variable as an indicator of whether or not a firm executive shares the same birth county with his local regulators, which eliminates the endogeneity concern in the formation of a social network.
+I construct this variable as an indicator of whether or not a firm executive shares the same birth county with his local regulators.
+This construction utilizes an implicit social network while eliminating the endogeneity concern in the formation of the network.
 I further control for the two-way interaction terms to capture any possible differences between politically connected firms and other firms that were not connected.
 For my second empirical strategy, I estimate the causal effect using a propensity score matching approach.
 In particular, I match manufacturing firms based on their size, profitability, and pre-entry investment activities to evaluate the effect of entering the real estate sector on manufacturing production.
 The estimates from both approaches are comparable in magnitude.

-Second, I discuss a theoretical framework that demonstrates how the social efficiency of the observed allocation of entrepreneurial talent depends on the comparative advantage of entrepreneurs.
+Second, I discuss a theoretical framework that rationalize the patterns in data.
+The theory also demonstrates how the social efficiency of the observed allocation of entrepreneurial talent depends on the comparative advantage of entrepreneurs.
 In a real estate boom, it is constrained inefficient to reallocate more talented manufacturing entrepreneurs to the real estate sector if they also have a comparative advantage in the manufacturing sector.
 The financial market imperfection is key to understanding this result.
 Prior to the real estate boom, the self-financing mechanism results in a positive correlation between wealth and entrepreneurial talent in the manufacturing sector.
-With a rapidly appreciating real estate prices, entrepreneurs face a higher return on capital in the real estate sector.
-Nevertheless, only entrepreneurs with enough wealth can overcome the entry barrier in the real estate sector.
-When rich and talented entrepreneurs without a comparative advantage in real estate enter the real estate market, land prices rise.
-The resulting high land prices constrain untalented and poor manufacturing entrepreneurs, who have a comparative advantage in the real estate sector.
-A social planner who is aware of the pecuniary externality imposes lower land prices so entrepreneurs with a comparative advantage in the real estate sector are less constrained.
+Then as the real estate boom starts, entrepreneurs face a higher return in the real estate sector while only the ones with enough wealth can overcome the entry barrier.
+When rich entrepreneurs enter the real estate market, they bid up land prices, making the entry barrier even higher.
+A social planner who is aware of the pecuniary externality would then incentivize wealthy and talented manufacturing entrepreneurs to stay in the manufacturing sector, so the land price and thus the entry barrier is lower.